Steering edge currents through a Floquet topological insulator: System

+In each of the four phases of the driving scheme, each lattice site connects to (at most) one neighboring lattice site.
+Therefore, the Hamiltonian of the whole system breaks down into several two-state Hamiltonians, each describing the interaction between connected sites.
+In appendix \ref{sec:derivation_probability}, we derive the hopping probability between two connected sites

-We set $J = 1$ and choose the timing of all four phases such that in the absence of on-site potentials the transfer probability between two connected sites during one phase is exactly one, i.e., $J T / 4 = \pi/ 2$.
-With onsite potential $V_\mathrm{dia}$ along the diagonal, the transfer probability between diagonal and off-diagonal sites (and vice-versa) is given by
+as a function of the potential difference $V$ between the sites and the duration $t$ of the respective driving phase.
+Without a potential (i.e., between the off-diagonal sites), we want the particles to hop completely during each of the four phases, $p\left(\frac{T}{4}, 0\right) = \sin^2\left(\frac{J T}{4}\right) := 1$.
+We set $J = 1$ and choose $T = \frac{2 \pi}{J} = 2 \pi$, such that in the absence of on-site potentials, the hopping probability between two connected sites during each phase is exactly one.
+With on-site potential $V_\mathrm{dia}$ along the diagonal, the hopping probability between connected diagonal and off-diagonal sites (and vice versa) becomes